smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 18. Back on the **Connect your directories** page, select **Next**.

 19. On the **Azure AD sign-in configuration** page, ensure that your custom domain name is listed as the verified **Active Directory UPN Suffix**, and that the **userPrincipalName** entry appears in the **USER PRINCIPAL NAME** drop-down list.
 Note the warning stating **Users will not be able to sign-in to Azure AD with on-premises credentials if the UPN suffix does not match a verified domain name**.
-Checl the **Continue without matching all UPN suffixes to verified domain** box and select **Next**.
+Check the **Continue without matching all UPN suffixes to verified domain** box and select **Next**.

     >**Note**: This is expected, since some users are still configured with the **contoso.local** UPN suffix, which is not routable and cannot be configured as a verified custom domain name of an Azure AD tenant.